Herkie Walls- podcast

 Inspiring with words

-After retiring from arena football, he spent another seven years with the Predators as their Community Relations Director and formed “Herkie’s Hero’s” – Fitness is Fun” program for the Orange County Public Schools.
+After retiring from arena football, he spent another seven years with the Predators as their Community Relations Director and formed “Herkie’s Heroes – Fitness is Fun” program for the Orange County Public Schools.

-In 2003 he became a Bible, Physical Ed. teacher, and Head Football Coach at the Master’s Academy in Oveido, Fl.
+In 2003, he became a Bible and Physical Ed. teacher, and Head Football Coach at the Master’s Academy in Oviedo, Fl.
 After nine years of teaching Bible classes, Herkie was hired as a personal trainer, helping individuals stay in shape both physically and spiritually.

 Presently, Herkie is the founder and senior pastor at New Generation Gospel Church, a non-denominational church in Orlando, Florida.
-But now, at 60, he confesses that his spirit often returns to Austin and UT, where he excelled in sports and mastered his skills to deliver messages he holds close to his heart.
+But now, at 60, he confesses that his spirit often returns to Austin and UT, where he excelled in sports and honed his skills to deliver messages he holds dear.